 Most Massachusetts public systems have negative cash flow.
 This is not a significant issue for long-term funding but presents potential issues for short-term funding.
 All else being equal, over the short term, a negative cash flow produces a yearly funded ratio lower than it would have been if there were positive cash flow.
 This is because a portion of the investment earnings are being used to pay the net benefits and expenses.
 Therefore, less of the investment earnings are included in the end of the year value of the plan assets resulting in a lower MVA and a lower funded ratio.
 This may dampen funded ratio expectations somewhat when reviewing 5-year projections.
-This plan had a ratio of 0.73, 0.74, 0.74, 0.76 and 0.72 using the 2019-2023 Annual Statements respectively.
-Since the ratio is significantly less than 1.0, there is an impact on our 5-year funded ratio projections.
+This plan had a ratio of 0.88, 0.86 and 0.88 using the 2021-2023 Annual Statements respectively.
+The ratio has remained consistent over the past 3 years.
+Since the ratio is near 1.0, there is not a significant impact on our 5-year funded ratio projections.